Experienced and accredited Kitchener family law mediators now offering affordable mediation services in-person and by Zoom video conference.

 Our role as mediators is to facilitate client-led conversations and negotiations.
 We know that peacemaking can prevail and that civility can be found even in the most emotional and challenging conversations.
 The mediation process results in fair and interest-based dispute resolution because we shift the focus from blame and anger to being mindful, developing emotional intelligence, and having reflective thought in considering options, ideas, and solutions that consider the interests of each person.

-Mediation is a positive experience for participants
+Mediation is a positive experience

 We help families to move forward toward healing, provide our clients with a measure of security and stability in the midst of uncertainty, and always advance children’s best interests.
 Families can save time, money and energy by working together with a neutral mediator to work through their issues without having to go to court.
 The resolution of family law matters by mediation is a positive experience for participants when they examine their respective interests in a safe and welcoming environment.